CP violation: CP violation in the Standard Model

+Since the discovery of CP violation in 1964, physicists have believed that in theory, within the framework of the Standard Model, it is sufficient to search for appropriate Yukawa couplings (equivalent to a mass matrix) in order to generate a complex phase in the CKM matrix, thus automatically breaking CP symmetry.
+However, the specific matrix pattern has remained elusive.
+The above derivation provides the first evidence for this idea and offers some explicit examples to support it.

 Strong CP problem

 There is no experimentally known violation of the CP-symmetry in quantum chromodynamics.
 As there is no known reason for it to be conserved in QCD specifically, this is a "fine tuning" problem known as the strong CP problem.

 QCD does not violate the CP-symmetry as easily as the electroweak theory; unlike the electroweak theory in which the gauge fields couple to chiral currents constructed from the fermionic fields, the gluons couple to vector currents.
 Experiments do not indicate any CP violation in the QCD sector.
 For example, a generic CP violation in the strongly interacting sector would create the electric dipole moment of the neutron which would be comparable to 10−18 e·m while the experimental upper bound is roughly one trillionth that size.

 This is a problem because at the end, there are natural terms in the QCD Lagrangian that are able to break the CP-symmetry.

 For a nonzero choice of the θ angle and the chiral phase of the quark mass θ′ one expects the CP-symmetry to be violated.
 One usually assumes that the chiral quark mass phase can be converted to a contribution to the total effective $\scriptstyle{\tilde\theta}$ angle, but it remains to be explained why this angle is extremely small instead of being of order one; the particular value of the θ angle that must be very close to zero (in this case) is an example of a fine-tuning problem in physics, and is typically solved by physics beyond the Standard Model.

 There are several proposed solutions to solve the strong CP problem.
 The most well-known is Peccei–Quinn theory, involving new scalar particles called axions.
 A newer, more radical approach not requiring the axion is a theory involving two time dimensions first proposed in 1998 by Bars, Deliduman, and Andreev.